Railway Stakes

 ---|---|

 Handicap conditions apply to this race with a minimum handicap of 53kg.
-Weights must be declared by Tuesday November 16, 2021 at 7:00PM (AEDT) with weights on the final acceptances to be published in our above Railway Stakes Field section.
+2024 Railway Stakes weights must be declared by the Tuesday of race week with weights on the final acceptances to be published in our above Railway Stakes Field section.

-Final acceptances close on Monday the 15th of November, 2021 at 12:00PM (AEDT) with the confirmed line-up to be published in our above Railway Stakes Field section.
+2024 Railway Stakes final acceptances close on the Monday of race week with the confirmed line-up to be published in our above Railway Stakes Field section.

 Place | Prize Money |